-2629 D.13-09-044 established the following funding allocation for the initial \$75.2 million energy efficiency financing budget: PG&E - 41.2%; SCE- 29.1%; SDG&E - 16.05%; SoCalGas - 13.65% (at 95).
+&lt;sup>29 D.13-09-044 established the following funding allocation for the initial \$75.2 million energy efficiency financing budget: PG&E - 41.2%; SCE- 29.1%; SDG&E - 16.05%; SoCalGas - 13.65% (at 95).

-should be used to support additional loans and successfully implement the existing CHEEF programs through fiscal year 2026.
-CAEATFA retains the authority to reallocate funding across its CHEEF budgets as necessary but shouldand shall ensure to maintain its REEL program funding for IOU ratepayers at or near the previously authorized levels during fiscal year 2021-2022, in accordance with Resolution E-5072.2731
+We agree with TURN that the incremental ratepayer funding should not only go to support CAEATFA administrative costs.
+The incremental funding should be used to support additional loans and successfully implement the existing CHEEF programs through fiscal year 2026.
+CAEATFA retains the authority to reallocate funding across its CHEEF budgets as necessary and shall ensure to maintain its REEL program funding for IOU ratepayers at or near the previously authorized levels during fiscal year 2021-2022, in accordance with Resolution E-5072.

-Our approval of the incremental \$75.2 million in this decision is intended to provide CAEATFA the capacity to prepare its budget request for consideration by the state department of financelegislative expenditure authority for fiscal years 2022-2026 and should be used solely to support ongoing CHEEF program offerings for IOU ratepayers.
+Our approval of the incremental \$75.2 million in this decision is intended to provide CAEATFA the capacity to prepare its budget request for legislative expenditure authority for fiscal years 2022-2026 and should be used solely to support ongoing CHEEF program offerings for IOU ratepayers.
 CAEATFA shall coordinate with the IOUs to identify the amount of incremental ratepayer funds necessary to bring its current budget up to \$75.2 million, based on the current available credit enhancement pool as of the issuance of this decision.

-In comments on the proposed decision, Cal Advocates argued that CAEATFA and the IOUs should be directed to submit a Tier 3 Advice Letter identifying the amount of incremental ratepayer funds that will be needed to bring CAEATFA's current budget up to \$75.2 million.32 We disagree.
-As noted in SCE's reply comments on the proposed decision, this decision is authorizing the use of up to \$75.2 million in incremental ratepayer funds to support the existing CHEEF programs through fiscal year 2026, "and the required Tier 2
+In comments on the proposed decision, Cal Advocates argued that CAEATFA and the IOUs should be directed to submit a Tier 3 Advice Letter identifying the amount of incremental ratepayer funds that will be needed to bring CAEATFA's current budget up to \$75.2 million.
+We disagree.
+As noted in SCE's reply comments on the proposed decision, this decision is authorizing